syntasso/workshop/installing-a-promise/README.md

 ## Kratix Promises

 * enable you to build your platform incrementally and in response to the needs of your users.
 * codify the contract between platform teams and application teams for the delivery of a specific service, e.g. a database, an identity service, a supply chain, or a complete development pipeline of patterns and tools.
 * are easy to build, deploy, and update.
 * are sharable and reusable between platforms, teams, business units, and other organisations.
 * add up to a frictionless experience when platform users want to create services that they need to deliver value.

-## Kratix Promise anatomy

-A Promise is comprised of three elements:
-* **Custom Resource Definition**: input from an app team to create instances of a capability.

-* **Worker Cluster Resources**: dependencies necessary for any created Workloads.

-* **Request Pipeline**: business logic required when an instance of a capability is requested.

 Let's install an off-the-shelf Kratix Promise locally.